Lighthouses of the United States: Northwestern Pennsylvania

 (15 m) round sandstone tower with lantern and gallery, unpainted.
 Lantern

 roof and watch room painted white.
-The original 3rd order clamshell Fresnel
+The original 2-story wood keeper's

 house, renovated in 1979, provides a residence for the park caretaker.

-The Ricos also have a page for the lighthouse, the Cardacis have a page with photos, Huelse has a historic postcard
+The Cardacis have a page with photos, Huelse has a historic postcard

-were replaced by wooden copies in 1989 as part of a partial restoration of
+on display at the Marblehead keeper's house.
+The lantern was replaced by a wooden copy in 1989 as part of a partial restoration of

 the tower.
 In May 2003 a wind gust blew the lantern off, but it was about

 to be replaced anyway by a historically accurate replica.
-The restoration project was completed in early 2004; in addition to replacement of the lantern, the
+The Erie-Western Pennsylvania Port Authority restored the lighthouse using $390,000 in state grant funds; the project was completed in early 2004.
+In addition to replacement of the lantern, the

 project cleaned and repaired the exterior of the lighthouse and the interior

-of an 1818 tower, the earliest U.S. lighthouse on the Great Lakes.
+of the 1818 tower, one of the earliest U.S. lighthouses on the Great Lakes.
 Located

-in Land Lighthouse Park at the end of Lighthouse Street in downtown Erie.
+in Lighthouse Park at the end of Lighthouse Street in downtown Erie.

 Site open daily, tower closed except for occasional guided tours organized by the Erie Port Authority and the Erie Playhouse theater; tickets are required and the proceeds benefit the Playhouse.
 Owner/site manager: City